nagendraputhane/marvell-openssl-engine/doc/openssl_provider/README.txt

 06. Known Issues
 ================
-  a) Multi Call for AES-GCM and Chacha20-Poly1305 not supported
+  a) Multi option with speed is broken with following algorithms.
+     - AES-GCM, AES-CBC, ECDH, ECDSA, RSA and CHACHA20-POLY1305